XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

   un-commentable RISE perturbation algorithm option.
 The narrative has been more explicitly tuned to follow an "application" narrative.

+* Add miscellaneous documentation on how to run a local SonarQube scan and experimental documentation on setting up scanning as a CI workflow job.

 Interfaces

 * Add new interfaces in accordance to the v0.1 API draft.